nemec/clipr/README.md

 ## Force Positional Argument Parsing

-If, for any reason, you want the parser to stop parsing named arguments and count the rest as positional arguments, use a `--`.
+If, for any reason, you want the parser to stop parsing named arguments and count the rest as positional arguments, use double dashes with a space before and after `--`.
 This is useful in cases where you want a positional argument that begins with a `-` (`./prog.exe -- --sometext--`) or when a named argument would otherwise consume your positional arguments as one of its own